Julio Ríos Gallego

 Julio Alberto Ríos Gallego (Cali, 22 March 1973) is a Colombian engineer, lecturer, mentor, professor of Mathematics and Physics.

+Early life, education and family

 Born in Cali, he attended elementary and high school at Colegio Lacordaire, being the best student of his promotion.
 He studied civil engineering at Universidad del Valle.
 He is married and father of two daughters and currently lives in Cali.